 Frankston Community Health Service (FCHS) is located in the Frankston Integrated Health Centre (FIHC).
 Frankston Flinders Road (Hastings Road) Frankston Services and programs are provided from a range of sites and settings across Frankston and the Mornington Peninsula.
 Community-based services are offered to children, youth and adults across the area.
 They include health promotion and chronic disease self-management programs.

 Fax: (03) 9784 8149

 Polio Australia is the peak national body representing Australia’s polio survivors.
-Polio Australia is committed to standardising quality polio information and service provision across Australia for polio survivors.
-Our vision is that all polio survivors in Australia have access to appropriate health care and the support required to maintain independence and make informed lifestyle choices.
+Our vision is that all polio survivors in Australia have access to appropriate health care and the support required to maintain independence and make informed life choices.

 Postal Address: PO Box 500, Kew East VIC 3102

 Telephone: (03) 9016 7678

 Contact: Stephanie Moore – Director